BleepSound/ms20-vcf-double/README.md

 MS20-VCF clone based on BartonSynth version.

+2 filters in one with a possibility to bridge them and get a band pass filter.

+When using the band pass mode, signal IN on filter 1 and out on filter 2.

 cutoff + resonance, with a switch to chose low pass or high pass mode.

 CV control on the filter cutoff.